 Message from the Coordinator of the Queen’s-Trent Concurrent Education program

 Throughout a long career in education I have always enjoyed working with students and teachers.
 As the Coordinator of the Queen’s-Trent Concurrent Education program I have the pleasure of working with both, simultaneously: students becoming teachers.
 The Queen’s-Trent Concurrent Education Program has been in existence since 1973 and our graduates are involved in unique and inspiring educational experiences all around the world.
-Since joining the program as Coordinator in July 2009 I have enjoyed supporting that tradition of excellence.

 Students in our five-year program benefit from being part of two strong university communities.
 We are a satellite campus of Queen’s located on the beautiful campus of Trent University.
 Our students are registered with both Queen’s and Trent, and take Queen’s education courses in each of their first three years while also pursuing their studies at Trent towards a four-year Honours Bachelor of Arts or Science.
 Students become involved from Year 1 in classroom placements, which complement their education courses and allow them to connect theory and practice.
 They are well prepared to attend their fifth year of studies at the Queen’s Faculty of Education in Kingston where they finish their Bachelor of Education.